Transparency issues

 Here’s another example of mirrored textures from Twinkle Park.
 Although the light texture’s horizontal resolution was increased (or the texture was just stretched), the trap door texture is quarter the size (half the resolution) of the original Dreamcast texture:

 Thanks to the efforts of the SADX modding community, the textures in the 2004 PC version are no longer an issue.
 The developers of SADX Mod Loader have added a texture pack feature, which allows to load custom textures in lossless formats like PNG for any part of the game.
 The Dreamcast Conversion mod restores original PVR textures for the whole game, and the HD GUI mod adds custom high resolution textures for HUD, menus and other 2D items.
-To install these mods, head over to the “Fixing the PC version of SADX” section of this blog.
+There’s also a Gamecube Project mod if you want Gamecube textures.
+To read on how to install mods, head over to the “Fixing the PC version of SADX” section of this blog.

-Character models in SADX are the cornerstone of the SA1 vs SADX debate.
-They’re one of the few aspects of SADX that can be considered an improvement over the original game as they have more polygons resulting in a more detailed look.
+Character model updates are sone of the most noticeable differences in SADX.
+They’re one of the aspects that can be considered an improvement over the original game as they have more polygons resulting in a more detailed look.
 It’s particularly noticeable if you look at characters’ hands.
-Dreamcast character models have “mittens” like many other games at the time, while SADX models feature hands with clearly separate fingers.
+Dreamcast character models have “mittens” like many other games had at the time, while SADX models feature hands with clearly separate fingers.

 From a purely technical standpoint there’s no argument about it: more polygons = more detail = better.
 But the SADX models aren’t just improved SA1 models with a better polygon count.
 They are also different in proportions, they use different textures and are missing several effects from the original.
 But first, let’s have a look at the following comparison just to see how they differ on a basic level.
 This comparison was done using Dreamcast and PC versions with several hacks, where we set up a test environment to ensure the models are placed in the exact same spot and have the same lighting: